aaltsys/doc-newwares/locator/02_documents.rst

 .. note::
    #.
 The term **Document** refers to heading information for a group of
       inventory transaction lines applied together.
    #.
-Each document has a unique type, listed at :ref:`codes:type-list`.
+Each document has a unique type, listed at :ref:`document-list`.

 Documents Filter
 =============================